+Science-based guidance to help Americans aged 6 and older.
 Improve their health through appropriate physical activity.
-Developed with health professionals and policymakers in mind, the Guidelines can help you.
+Developed with health professionals and policymakers in mind, the guidelines can help you.

 Learn about the health benefits of physical activity